arturbylak/blog-Java-lambda/README.md

-# Java lambda - blog
+# Examples of lambda for my blog: https://arturbylak.wordpress.com